disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 ### Task 1: Confirm that the user has access to Sway

+In this task, you will try to access Microsoft Sway website.

 1. Launch a new **InPrivate** browser window.

 2. Connect to [https://sway.cloud.microsoft/](https://sway.cloud.microsoft/)